 After Shark Tank

-iCapsulate was placed into administration in 2018.
-Kane tried to explain this was due to an internal dispute between directors and shareholders.
-Bodiam relocated to the UK and opened up another coffee business, BBC Coffee.
-The company is based in Southampton and according to their website, they can manufacture over 2.2 million capsules per day.
+In 2020, Bodiam relocated to the UK and opened up another coffee business, BBC Coffee Limited.
+The company is based in Southampton and according to their website, they manufacture 1.5 million capsules per day.